Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Stripe compression excitations and location of the supersolid phase transition

-In a momentum-space picture, this mode is caused by an out-of-phase oscillation of the $\ell$ and $r$ condensates in their dispersion minima, and within our effective mixture model thus corresponds to a spin-dipole mode.
-This mode disappears at the transition to the plane-wave phase.
-Its frequency has been theoretically predicted to reduce its value when approaching the supersolid stripe to plane-wave phase transition, reaching a minimum at the transition point $\Omega_\mathrm{c}$ \cite{Chen2017, Geier2021}.
+In a momentum-space picture, this mode is caused by an out-of-phase oscillation of the $\ell$ and $r$ condensates in their dispersion minima.
+Within our effective mixture model, it corresponds to a spin-dipole mode of the dressed states.
+Owing to its spin nature, it decouples from collective modes that involve instead the density degree of freedom, such as the breathing mode observed in Fig. \ref{Fig:Fig3}(b) \cite{methods}.
+This mode disappears at the transition to the plane-wave phase, although it can be observed in out-of-equilibrium configurations \cite{Li2019}.
+Its frequency has been theoretically predicted to reduce when approaching the supersolid stripe to plane-wave phase transition, reaching a minimum at the transition point $\Omega_\mathrm{c}$ \cite{Chen2017, Geier2021}.
 In the next series of experiments, we therefore focus on determining the critical value $\Omega_\mathrm{c}$ for a spin-orbit coupling detuning $\delta=0$ through the frequency of the compression mode.
 To measure its softening, it is essential to prepare the ground state of the system.
-In spin-orbit-coupled BECs, this is challenging due to the existence of very long-lived metastable states \cite{Lin2011} with spin polarization $P\not=P_0$, where $P_0$ is the polarization of the ground state.
-In the limit of large system sizes our mixture model predicts that, for each value of $\Omega$, $P_0$ minimizes the stripe compression mode frequency $\omega_\mathrm{SC}$ \cite{methods}.
-We thus experimentally minimize $\omega_\mathrm{SC}$ as a function of polarization $P$ for different coupling strengths $\Omega$, which allows us to investigate the expected mode softening of the compression mode when approaching $\Omega_\mathrm{c}$.
-To enhance our detection in the regimes of weak coupling $\Omega$ and large spin polarization $P$, we exploit momentum space images to perform this measurement \cite{methods}.
+In spin-orbit-coupled BECs, this is challenging because of the existence of very long-lived metastable states \cite{Lin2011} with spin polarization $P\not=P_0$, where $P_0$ is the polarization of the ground state.
+Such metastable states make it difficult to detect the phase transition point based only on the contrast of the stripes.
+Instead, in the limit of large system sizes our mixture model predicts that, for each value of $\Omega$, $P_0$ minimizes the stripe compression mode frequency $\omega_\mathrm{SC}$ \cite{methods}.
+We thus experimentally minimize $\omega_\mathrm{SC}$ as a function of polarization $P$ for different coupling strengths $\Omega$, which allows us to investigate the expected mode softening of the compression mode when approaching the critical point $\Omega_\mathrm{c}$ (Fig. \ref{Fig:M5}) \cite{methods}.
+To enhance our detection in the regimes of weak coupling $\Omega$ or large spin polarization $P$, we exploit momentum space images to perform this measurement.